GinjaChris/pentmenu/README.md

 **A bash select menu for quick and easy network recon and DOS attacks**

-Sudo is implemented where necesssary.
+Sudo is implemented where necessary.
 Tested on Debian and Arch.

 ## Requirements: